TobikoData/sqlmesh/docs/concepts/plans.md

 ## Plan application
 Once a plan has been created and reviewed, it should then be applied to a target [environment](environments.md) in order for the changes that are part of it to take effect.

-Every time a model is changed as part of a plan, a new variant of this model gets created behind the scenes (see [snapshots](architecture/snapshots.md)).
+Every time a model is changed as part of a plan, a new variant of this model gets created behind the scenes (see [snapshots](architecture/snapshots.md)) with a unique [fingerprint](architecture/snapshots.md#fingerprints) assigned to it.
 In turn, each model variant gets a separate physical location for data (i.e. table).
 Data between different variants of the same model is never shared (except for the [forward-only](#forward-only-plans) case).

 When a plan is applied to an environment, that environment gets associated with a collection of model variants that are part of that plan.
 In other words each environment is a collection of references to model variants and the physical tables associated with them.